kaa4ever/DocumentNotes/README.md

 * In addition to above we would like to see some sensible documentation.
 * Some verification of the input.
 * Reponses should be json, with the appropriate headers.
-* Some (unit) testing.
+* Some (integration testing or unit) testing.
 * Otherwise the code should be clean.
+* Use whichever database tecknology you are compfortable with.

-Please write your code, and push it back up to this repository as a feature branch, using your own name as branch name ex. feature/JensJensen.
+Please write your code, and push it back up to this repository as a feature branch, using your own name as branch name ex. feature/JensJensen, and make pull request.

 Please note that this test should take 3-4 hours, but we will not check the time used from the pushes.